codename0og/rvc-realtime-voice-changer/README.md

 > separated from rvc by codename;0

 # 1. Get the requirements needed for the voice changer to work.
 ## 1.1.
-Go to the 'requirements' folder and run ( double click ) an appropriate '.bat' file for your case:
+Go to the 'requirements' folder then 'realtime-voice-changer' and run ( double click ) an appropriate '.bat' file for your case:
 ### for nvidia gpu users ( all nvidia except for RTX30XX series ):
 > 'install requirements for realtime voice-changer ( NVIDIA-STANDARD ).bat'
 ### for nvidia gpu users ( for RTX30XX series ):